-- 1 Make sure that you have a complete phonics programme, that includes all the sounds for your language. - The NECT Phonics programme for HL English is included below feel free to use this list or to use any other phonics programme specified by your province, district or school. - 2 Work through your phonics programme systematically.
-For every sound: - Make sure that learners can hear the sound, and identify the sound in words - Teach learners the letter-sound relationship what the sound looks like - Practice blending the sound together with other known sounds to make words - Read texts that include words that use the sound - Revise all taught sounds regularly
+- 1 Make sure that you have a complete phonics programme, that includes all the sounds for your language. - The sounds taught in the NECT HL English Phonics programme are listed below feel free to use this list or to use any other phonics programme specified by your province, district or school. - 2 Work through your phonics programme systematically.
+For every sound: - Make sure that learners can hear the sound, and identify the sound in words. - Teach learners the letter-sound relationship what the sound looks like. - Practice blending the sound together with other known sounds to make words. - Read texts that include words that use the sound. - Revise all taught sounds regularly.